UMICTResearch/resume-me/README.md

 ####For Readme

-All steps are the same except, replace name of branch "hotfix" with "readme"
+All steps are the same except, replace name of branch "hotfix" with "readme".
+For example, if you are making updates to the readme (for the first time and don't have a readme branch listed), you will need to Execute:
+"$ git checkout -b readme origin/master".
+However, if you Execute: "$ git branch -a" and see that you already have a readme branch, simply Execute "$git checkout readme".

 ####For new features

-All steps are the same except, replace name of branch "hotfix" with a different name like "feature-1"
+All steps are the same except, replace name of branch "hotfix" or "readme" with the name of your branch, like "feature-1"

+####For errors
+If you have committed something prematurely, you may need to Execute: "$ git reset --hard HEAD" but with caution

 ####Stay tuned for more instructions